gmancuso82/mancuso-method/README.md

 ## Background

-Built as a portfolio project while studying Data Science at UVA.
-After two hip surgeries (Dec 2025 and March 2026), I needed a way to train intelligently for my return to Hyrox competition without overspending on coaching.
+I built this as a portfolio project while getting my MSDS at University of Virginia.
+Former professional athlete, now fitness enthusiast, tennis obssessed and Hyrox pro athlete I am rehabbing after two hip surgeries (Dec 2025 and March 2026).
+I am signed up for Hyrox NYC in June and I needed a way to train intelligently for my return to Hyrox competition without overspending on coaching.
 So I built my own.

 ## Data sources